A Combinatorial Approach to Nonlocality and Contextuality: Examples

 \begin{proof} Since $5$ is odd, $K_5$ has no perfect matchings.
 Therefore, every half-integer matching on $K_m$ is a disjoint union of cycles of edges with weight $\tfrac{1}{2}$.
 Now it follows from~\ref{MatLO} that every extremal vertex of $\CE^1(\mathrm{Mat}_m)$ is a cycle of length $5$ with weight $\tfrac{1}{2}$ on each edge, or in other words the incidence vector of a traveling salesman tour scaled by a factor of $\tfrac{1}{2}$. \end{proof}

 Nothing in the definition of $\mathrm{Mat}_m$ is specific to $K_m$ and can likewise be done starting with any other graph.
-For example, if one starts with the generalized quadrangle graph $GQ(2,1)$~\cite{quadrangle} depicted in Figure~\ref{GQ}, then one obtains the Cabello-Kochen-Specker scenario shown in Figures~\ref{CKSfig} and~\ref{CKSfig2} by defining a vertex to be an arcs in Figure~\ref{GQ} and an edge to be determined by the four arcs incident at one node.
+For example, if one starts with the generalized quadrangle graph $GQ(2,1)$~\cite{quadrangle} depicted in Figure~\ref{GQ}, then one obtains the Cabello--Kochen--Specker scenario shown in Figures~\ref{CKSfig} and~\ref{CKSfig2} by defining a vertex to be an arcs in Figure~\ref{GQ} and an edge to be determined by the four arcs incident at one node.